The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 - Remuneration and Human Resources Committee

-- Workplace Health, Safety and Environment Committee
+- Safety & Sustainability Committee

 The Chairman of the Board may chair the Remuneration and Human Resources Committee, but not the Risk and Audit Committee.
 When appointing members of each Committee, the Board shall take account of the skills and experience appropriate for that Committee as well as any statutory or regulatory requirements.